 2022 will test us again with new challenges.
 As we enter this new year, we reiterate our commitment to excellence, strategic investment in the market, the digital evolution of processes, and the integration of sustainability in all areas of the business.
 Together with clients, suppliers, associates, consumers, and communities, we are building a better future.

-Jorge Humberto Santos Reyna Chairman of the Board of Directors Arturo Gutterrez Hernández Chief Executive Officer
+Arturo Gutterrez Hernández Chief Executive Officer